About the Book

 Moving into the corporate world, Cisco hired some of the first female and African-American airline pilots in the United States.
-He and his wife later launched a successful travel agency.
-Along the way, he was elected to public office and worked tirelessly for charity and his community, earning the kid from the junkyard a trip to the White House.
+He and his wife later launched a successful travel management company.
+Along the way, he was elected to public office and worked tirelessly for charity and his community.
+Earning him a trip to the White House.

 “David knows that what you believe in, you can make happen…

-In his book, he shows he was willing to seek the knowledge,
+In his book, he shows he was willing to seek knowledge,

 make the commitment and take the risk.”